-How to Evaluate Roche Target Enrichment Data for Germline Variant Research
+How to Evaluate Kapa Hypercap Target Enrichment Data for Germline Variant Research

-1 OVERVIEW
+1 - OVERVIEW

-Analysis of Roche TE (AVENIO Edge or KAPA Target Enrichment) experimental data sequenced on an Illumina sequencing system is most frequently performed using a variety of publicly available, open-source analysis tools.
+Analysis of KAPA HyperCap Target Enrichment (TE) data, generated on AVENIO Edge Liquid Handling System or manual workflows, sequenced on an Illumina sequencing system is most frequently performed using a variety of publicly available, open-source analysis tools.

 The usage examples described here have been used effectively in our hands.
-Please note that publicly available, opensource software tools may change and that such change is not under the control of Roche.
+Please note that publicly available, open-source software tools may change and that such change is not under the control of Roche.
 Therefore Roche does not warrant and cannot be held liable for the results obtained when using the third party tools described herein.
 Roche does not provide direct analysis support or service for these or any other third party tools.
 Please refer to the authors of each tool for support and documentation.